Develop capacities to empower your core Self and transform your life.

 This restroom is available for your use as needed.
 The shoji screen marks this end of the office suite.

 A home office is a distinct kind of office situation that carries unique circumstances.
 What I ask is that clients have an impeccable respect for my privacy, my property, my neighbors, and the mobile home park where I live.
 In the spirit of transparency and clarity, during the informed consent process, I will present an Addendum that specifies exactly what "impeccable respect" means to me.
 This will not be an arbitrary mystery.
 Nor will it be negotiable.
+Unfortunately, I have had two clients who have blown off one of these items, and one situation caused a conflict with a neighbor that I have had to spend quite a bit of time to sort out.
+We're good now, yet this is clearly unacceptable.

 Rhodesian Ridgebacks are known for being calm and friendly, as well as deeply loyal and protective.
 They do not tolerate being separated from their owners well.
 My dog will be a constant presence in the consultation room.
 If you have any allergies to or fears of dogs, this situation will not be a good fit for us.
 You will be expected to treat her with kindness and respect and to follow any instructions I may give in relation to your interactions with her.
 That said, she will bark briefly when you come, initially, then want to be petted.
 She'll then curl. up on her bed and sleep.
 Hers is a soothing, grounding presence.
 Over the long haul, she will give lots of love.